-A. Avoid human activities within 500-1000 feet of roost sites during seasons of the year and times of the day when storks may be present.
-Nocturnal - activities in active roosts may be especially disruptive.
+A Avoid human activities within 500-1000 feet of roost sites during seasons of the year and times of the day when storks may be present.
+Nocturnal activities in active roosts may be especially disruptive.

-A.H.
-Volume I USFWS Habitat Guidelines for the Wood Stork Appendix G-11 B. Protect the vegetative and hydrological characteristics of the more important roosting sites--those used annually and/or used by flocks of 25 or more storks.
+B. Protect the vegetative and hydrological characteristics of the more important roosting sites--those used annually and/or used by flocks of 25 or more storks.
 Potentially, roosting sites may, some day, become nesting sites.